Table of Contents

 When borrowers have a problem that affects multiple loans, its best to track that problem on borrower themselves.
 You could set up customer status as a trigger for automated processes on each of their loans.
-You could use Rules Applied to create a rule where changing the customer status to “SCRA” would then change the loan status, portfolios, and other loan settings.
+You could use Automation Engine to create a rule where changing the customer status to “SCRA” would then change the loan status, portfolios, and other loan settings.
 You could also use customer status as a variable in other areas, like computation fields, trigger-based notifications, or custom forms.
 Together, these tools let you kick off automated processes on all the customer's loans at once, saving you time and helping you stay compliant.

 Use Case: Customer Status/Webhooks